xericguzman/instabox/README.md

 But it'll be a lot easier with Flexbox.

-### Your Assignment
+## Your Assignment

+Start out by forking this repository.

 You'll be working on replicating this website:

 ![photo of instagram's profile on... instagram](./assets/goal.png)

-### Guidelines
+## Guidelines

-* Feel free to screenshot any part of the goal image if you're particular about things like the font or the boldness of the text.
-The focus is on **layout**, NOT on the look of the **content**.
-* All of the images have been given to you in assets.
-Use them!
+* All of the images have been given to you in assets
-* We may have forgotten to screenshot one of the images on the bottom.
-Oops!
-Just duplicate a previous image.
-Again, **we care about layout here, NOT content**.
-* You don't have to EXACTLY match the layout.
-For example, does `justify-content: space-between` not quite work?
-Try `space-around` or `space-evenly` or `center` or _whatever is closest_ to the original layout.
-Don't sweat the small stuff, we're focusing on learning Flexbox.
+* You don't have to EXACTLY match the layout
-* You may _not_ use any *general* layout tools _besides_ flexbox.
-You can use `margin` and `padding`, sure, but _only_ if you're using them to fix a one-off spacing issue, _not_ as a tool for laying out the page.
-For example, you could apply padding on the right of the item of a row, or a right padding to the row itself, because the spacing isn't quite right otherwise, but not to every item in a row.
-General rules for elements are for Flexbox; one-time adjustments to that are perfectly fine to apply to one element.

-#### Some Resources
+## Some Resources

 * CSS Tricks' excellent [run-through](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) of Flexbox.

-### Stretch Goals
+## Extra Stretch Goals

-Add CSS animations to all your elements so that they animate in when the page loads.
-To best explore what's possible here, make these animations as crazy as you can!
+Try playing around with some CSS animations!

-Check out this Stack Overflow answer for information on how to do this using the CSS `@keyframes` rule: https://stackoverflow.com/a/12638711/4762063.
+This can be done using the `@keyframes` CSS rule.
+Check out an example in this Stack Overflow post: https://stackoverflow.com/a/12638711/4762063.